 In general, you may have to experiment to find the best natural herbs for opiate withdrawal.
 Ginger is very popular, along with asafetida and ginseng.
 You might find that you prefer to take your ginger tea with a little bit of food.
 Eat if you can, and try to sleep at least four hours every night during the withdrawal process.

 Valerian root is one of the best natural herbs for opiate withdrawal.
 It’s been used for centuries: the ancient Romans used it to lessen anxiety and to improve sleep.
 Valerian is available in most health food stores and online.

 When you or a loved one is withdrawing from opioids, there can be a tremendous pull to go back and start using again.
 If you’re not getting enough sleep or if you’re too nauseous to eat, it could stress you out to the point where relapse becomes a serious possibility.

-Valerian root can be made into a tea or taken as a tincture.
+Valerian root as a sleep aid helps those detoxing to minimize symptoms of insomnia.
+It can also be made into a tea or taken as a tincture.
 It seems to work best when you take it every day.
 If you’re going to be taking it for more than a few weeks, though, you should talk to your doctor.
 Watch your dosage, you don’t want to be sleepy during the day.

 Additional Herbs for Opiate Withdrawal

 In addition to the four herbs that we discussed in this article, there are several more herbs for opiate withdrawal.
 If you can, brew a tea with them instead of taking them in pill form: you’ll feel the effects more quickly.